 The good news is that anyone who locks in a signed solar interconnection agreement before September 1st, or anyone who already has an existing APS solar contract, will be grandfathered and shielded from future reductions for the duration of their contract.

-If you’ve been considering solar, don't wait!
-Here are four big reasons that now is the time to act.
+So, if you’ve been considering solar, don't wait.
+Here are four big reasons why now is the time to act.

-1. The current 12.9 cent buyback rate is under review: In 2017, APS did away with net metering, the program that offered a 1-to-1 credit for any excess energy sent back to the grid.
-The current programs have a set buyback rate of 12.9 cents per kWh.
-This rate is currently being re-evaluated, as it will every year going forward.
-An ACC vote in the coming weeks will set a new amount for the following year beginning in September.
+In 2017, APS did away with net metering, the program that offered a 1-to-1 credit for any excess energy sent back to the grid.
+The new program sets a single "export rate" that is reviewed annually every September.
+The current export rate is set at 9.40 cents per kWh, and is expected to decrease on September 1st.
+This is the third time the export rate is being re-evaluated post-2017.
+An ACC vote in the coming weeks is expected to approve a new rate for all solar contracts after September 1st, 2022.

-If you are looking to cash-in your piece of Arizona’s abundant sunshine and lock-in maximum savings before the next big rate review, contact us for a custom solar quote.
-If you aren't quite ready for a quote, you can download our complimentary whitepaper: Is Solar Right for You?
+If you are looking to cash in your piece of Arizona’s abundant sunshine and lock in maximum savings before the next big rate review, contact us for a custom APS solar quote.
+If you aren't quite ready for a quote, you can download our complimentary whitepaper: Are Solar & Batteries Right for You?

-*For more information about the featured image, you can access the APS Rate Rider PDF here.
+*For more information about the APS deadline, you can access the APS Rate Rider PDF here.